Orthopaedic Journal of MP Chapter

 A Child presenting with Bilateral Tuberculous Osteomyelitis of Calcanei: A Case Report

-Investigation performed at Department of Orthopaedics, NSCB Medical College, Jabalpur, Madhya Pradesh, India
+2 Sirsikar A, Department of Orthopaedics, NSCB Medical College, Jabalpur, Madhya Pradesh, India.

 Case Report: A case of a six year old male child presenting with swelling of both heels and discharging sinus is reported.
 Biopsy of the curetted material from both lesions revealed tuberculous nature.
 Patient was kept on conservative treatment of antitubercular drugs.